GoldFlsh/demo-pizza-order/pizza-service/README.md

 # Pizza Service

-Allows client to create a pizza and administrators to add and delete configuration of what crusts, sauces, cheeses, and ingredients are available
+Allows client to create a pizza for use in ordering.
+Administrators can configure what crusts, sauces, cheeses, and ingredients are available to use during pizza creation
 ## Getting Started

 At the project root you can build this project using